madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 ```

 These would have also worked.
 The proofs would have looked different and maybe
-we would have used different lemmas, but they would have worked.
-However, there
+we would have used different lemmas, but they'd have worked.
+However, there are
-are still reasons to choose one encoding over the other.
+reasons to choose one over the other.

  1. If you intend to do induction over your relation, then constructors are
  helpful, so GADTs get a point.